robot-descriptions/robot_descriptions.py/README.md

 Import open source robot descriptions as Python modules.

 Importing a description for the first time automatically downloads and caches files for future imports.
 Most [Awesome Robot Descriptions](https://github.com/robot-descriptions/awesome-robot-descriptions) are available.
-All of them [load successfully](https://github.com/stephane-caron/robot_descriptions.py#loaders) in MuJoCo (MJCF), PyBullet (URDF) and yourdfpy (URDF).
+All of them [load successfully](https://github.com/stephane-caron/robot_descriptions.py#loaders) in respectively MuJoCo (MJCF) or Pinocchio, PyBullet and yourdfpy (URDF).

 ## Installation